 7.1.11 Signals Descriptor

+7.1.11.1 Introduction to Signals

 Signals are MG-generated media such as tones and announcements as well as bearer-related signals such as hookswitch.
 More complex signals may include a sequence of such simple signals interspersed with and conditioned upon the receipt and analysis of media or bearer-related signals.
 Examples include echoing of received data as in the Basic Continuity Package (clause E.10).
 Signals may also request preparation of media content for future signals.

+7.1.11.2 Overview of Signals Descriptor

-A Signals Descriptor is a parameter that contains the set of signals that the Media Gateway is asked to apply to a termination.
+A Signals Descriptor is a parameter that contains the set of signals that the Media Gateway is asked to apply to a termination (or stream).
 A Signals Descriptor contains a number of signals and/or sequential signal lists.
 A Signals Descriptor may contain zero signals and sequential signal lists.
 Support of sequential signal lists is optional.

+7.1.11.3 Specification and Identification of Signals

 Signals are defined in packages.
 Signals shall be named with a PackageID (in which the signal is defined) and a SignalID.
 No wildcard shall be used in the SignalID.
 Signals that occur in a Signals Descriptor have an optional StreamID parameter (default is 0, to indicate that the signal is not related to a particular media stream), an optional signal type (see below), an optional duration and possibly parameters defined in the package that defines the signal.
 This allows a single signal to have some variation in meaning, obviating the need to create large numbers of individual signals.

+7.1.11.4 Stream-level Signals

-In case the MGC does not specify the StreamID parameter (or sets the StreamID parameter value explicitly to 0) the Signals descriptor shall be applied to all streams (including any existing Streams and any new Stream defined by the command containing the signals descriptor).
+In case the MGC does not specify the StreamID parameter (or sets the StreamID parameter value explicitly to 0) the Signals Descriptor shall be applied to all streams (including any existing Streams and any new Stream defined by the command containing the Signals Descriptor).
+Therefore where a MGC has previously requested a Signals Descriptor be applied to all streams in a termination and the MGC subsequently creates an additional stream, in order for the existing signals to be applied to the new stream the MGC shall also apply the Signals Descriptor to the new stream.

+7.1.11.5 Indication of Signal Completion

 The optional NotifyCompletion Parameter allows a MGC to indicate that it wishes to be notified when the signal finishes playout.
 The possible cases are that the signal timed out (or otherwise completed on its own), that it was interrupted by an event, that it completed a cycle/iteration of the signal, that it was halted when a Signals Descriptor was replaced, or that it stopped or never started for other reasons.
 If the NotifyCompletion Parameter is not included in a Signals Descriptor, notification is generated only if the signal stopped or was never started for other reasons.
 For reporting to occur, the Signal Completion Event (see E.1.2) must be enabled in the currently active Events Descriptor.
 The optional parameter "RequestID" may be associated with a particular instance of a SignalID where multiple signals of the same SignalID are requested.
 This allows the MGC to distinguish between different Signal Completion ObservedEvents for that particular instance of a signal.
 The RequestID parameter shall not be included if the NotifyCompletion Parameter is not present.

+7.1.11.6 Duration of Signals

 The duration is an integer value that is expressed in hundredths of a second.

+7.1.11.7 Types of Signals

 There are three types of signals:

-• OnOff (OO): the signal lasts until it is turned off ;
+• OnOff (OO): the signal lasts until it is turned off either with an empty Signals Descriptor or a replacement Signals Descriptor which removes the signal from the descriptor;